finger563/agse2015/design/FRR/design.md

   * Started with prototype (AGSE v1):
     * AGSE system (shown in CDR)
       * Hardware
+      	* Code:
+	  * Prototyped in python
+	  * Grabbed sample from known (pre-programmed) position and orientation
+	  * Not very maintainable
+	  * Camera & object detection code was not integrated
+	  * Code was split among jetson and arduino
+	  * Serial communications issues (servo & arduino) and noise issues (servo pwm)
       	* Base:
 	  * Unstable off the shelf turntable
 	  * Bad servo control